Tax loss harvesting can reduce your taxes.

 IRA Deposit into Tertiary Ticker

-The result: Customers using TLH+ who also have their IRA assets with Betterment can rest assured that no deposit pattern into their IRA (lump rollover, auto-deposits or even dividend reinvestments) will ever endanger valuable realized losses—they are automatically protected.
+The result: Customers using TLH+ who also have their IRA/401(k) assets with Betterment can know that Betterment will seek to protect valuable realized losses whenever they deposit into their IRA/401(k), whether it’s lump rollover, auto-deposits or even dividend reinvestments.

 Lastly, TLH+ directs the proceeds of every harvest to rebalance the entire portfolio, the same way that a Betterment account handles any incoming cash flow (deposit, dividend).
 Most of the cash is expected to stay in that asset class and be reinvested into the parallel asset, but some of it may not.
 Recognizing every harvest as a rebalancing opportunity further reduces the need for additional selling in times of volatility, further reducing tax liability.
 As always, fractional shares allow the inflows to be allocated with perfect precision.